 “I’ll get some leaves for you if I get to watch you wipe that big butt,” grinned Lucas.

 “Double eww,” winced Vanessa.

-“Yeah, quit it guys,” said Carlos in audible irritation.
-“You guys are really grossing me out.”
+“Yeah, quit it, guys,” said Carlos in audible irritation.
+“You’re really grossing me out.”

-“After the things I’ve done to you?” asked Riley.
+“After all the things I’ve done to you?” asked Riley.
 “You’ve got to be joking…”

 “Head in the game guys,” sighed Ethan.
 “Let’s focus on what we came for.
 Speaking of which, we should probably check upstairs…No, wait…Let’s check the other rooms first, then head upstairs.”

 “No!” said everyone else at once.